 That's the opportunity that you have.

-You now have, out of necessity, necessity, the mother invention.
+You now have, out of necessity, necessity, the mother in go cliche all we want.

-Necessity is the mother of invention, fear is a great motivator.
+Necessity is the mother of invention.

 But regardless, you now have an opportunity to choose what you want to do, depending on the urgency that you feel to get back to work.

-In some people's cases, it's going to take a couple jobs if you choose to go back to work to uh make up what you lost if you were laid off or fired.
+In some people's cases, it's going to take a couple jobs if you choose to go back to work to make up what you lost if you were laid off or fired.

-Uh the more of Obama's plan is successful, the longer it's going to take.
+The more of Obama's plan is successful, the longer it's going to take.

 They want to go along with it, so they appear to be harmonious, non-confrontational, and so forth.

-And a lot of businesses, frankly, are scared to death to oppose the government because there's so many businesses that are regulated and over-regulated by government, so they have to go along with some of this.
+And a lot of businesses, frankly, are scared to death to oppose the government because there's so many businesses that are regulated and over-regulated by government.

 And if they think they can turn a profit going green, even when they don't believe it, they'll do it.

-As is evidenced by, I think one of the problems the car companies have had is they've they've bought into the notion that every one of you believes global warming, and if they come up with some green mobile that will inspire you to purchase the car because you want to save the planet, and if a car company can make you think you're saving the planet by buying one of its products, they'll damn well do it.
+As is evidenced by, I think one of the problems the car companies have had is they've bought into the notion that every one of you believes global warming, and if they come up with some green mobile that will inspire you to purchase the car because you want to save the planet, and if a car company can make you think you're saving the planet by buying one of its products, they'll damn well do it.

-Rather than fight the prevailing winds that this hoax is just that, a hoax and continue to make cars that people want.
+Rather than fight the prevailing winds, that this hoax is just that, a hoax, and continue to make cars that people want.

 Fighting the government, as you see, is a huge, huge battle.

-Now we've got an FDR type government, by definition, coming in, and that's you know, when you when we talk about all these jobs that Obama's gonna create, and let me let me find the story here.
+And that's, you know, when we talk about all these jobs that Obama's going to create, and let me find the story here because it's just, it's, yeah, here it's, it's hilarious.

 Then 30 minutes later, the AP reported that Obama advisors say the plan would create up to 4.1 million new jobs.